Services · Outsourced controller

 Someone has to own whether the books are right.

 A bookkeeper records the transactions.
 A CFO sets the strategy.
 Between them sits the role most growth-stage businesses skip — the controller, who owns the close, the accuracy of the statements, and the controls that keep it all honest.
 TechBrot delivers that oversight on a fixed monthly retainer, without a full-time controller’s salary.
+Independent firm, not affiliated with Intuit Inc.

 Controller services, plainly.

-A controller owns the accuracy, timeliness, and integrity of a company’s financial records.
-The role manages the month-end close, oversees financial statement preparation, designs and operates internal controls, supervises the bookkeeping function, owns the reporting calendar, and ensures the numbers are right before they reach leadership, the board, or the CPA.
 It’s the rung most growth-stage businesses skip: the bookkeeper records transactions, the CFO sets strategy, and in between sits the person accountable for the books being correct and on time.
 TechBrot delivers outsourced controller services through Certified ProAdvisors on a fixed monthly retainer — a tier above monthly bookkeeping, a tier below fractional CFO — usually running alongside bookkeeping we also operate, so the controller is supervising a function we own end to end.
 Operational oversight only; tax filing, audit, and IRS representation stay with your CPA.
 Independent ProAdvisor firm — not affiliated with Intuit Inc.

 Bookkeeper, controller, CFO — three roles, one ladder.